Optimizing Age-of-Information in Adversarial and Stochastic Environments: AoI Minimization in Stochastic Environments

 Moreover, using the ergodicity property of the user mobility, we conclude that almost surely:

 where we recall that $\bm{\psi}$ denotes the stationary cell occupancy distribution.
 Thus, we have almost surely

-where the function $g(\bm{\psi})$ denotes the expected number of non-empty cells where the expectation is evaluated w.r.t. the stationary occupancy distribution $\bm \psi$.
-Hence, combining equations \eqref{SLLN2} and \eqref{g_lim} together with the lower bound in \eqref{AoI_lb_2}, we have almost surely:
+where the function $g(\bm{\psi})$ denotes the expected number of non-empty cells under the stationary occupancy distribution $\bm \psi$.
+Hence, combining equations \eqref{SLLN2} and \eqref{g_lim} together with the lower bound in equation \eqref{AoI_lb_2}, we have almost surely:

 Finally,